 Benefits

-Undergraduate students accepted into the Penn State McNair Scholars program can benefit from many services and support offerings, both during the academic year and in a summer research internship program.
+Undergraduate students accepted into the Penn State McNair Scholars Program can benefit from many services and support offerings, both during the academic year and in a summer research internship program.

 The program focuses on developing students’ knowledge and skills that are needed for pursuing a Ph.D.
-It does not provide any financial support or scholarships.

 Academic Year Program